avcaliani/python-apps/py-cryptocurrency/README.md

 ## Quick Start

-> 👉 Before run these scripts make sure that you are using a Python 3 virtual environment ;)
+> 👉 Before run this script make sure that you are using a Python 3 virtual environment ;)

 ```sh
 # Start App